 What were your main motivations to become part of WILPF?

-As women from a conflict affected country and severly affected by these conflicts, our interest to become an official WILPF National Group emerged from the the necessity of working within a global platform for bringing visibilty to issues affecting women in Sudan.
-WILPF is a one of the most influencial organisations for us to address the serious impacts of conflicts on women groups in the country and adovating for their right to participate in peace negotiations and peace building in Sudan.
+As women from a conflict affected country and severely affected by these conflicts, our interest to become an official WILPF National Group emerged from the necessity of working within a global platform for bringing visibility to issues affecting women in Sudan.
+WILPF is one of the most influential organisations for us to address the serious impacts of conflicts on women groups in the country and advocating for their right to participate in peace negotiations and peace building in Sudan.